-This is the External Auditors report and opinion on the accounts and their conclusion on the arrangements in place for securing economy, efficiency and effectiveness in the use of resources.
+This is the External Auditors report and opinion on the accounts and any exceptions noted during their work on the arrangements in place for securing economy, efficiency and effectiveness in the use of resources.

 5. The Statement of Accounts

 This brings together the key financial statements of the Chief Constable of West Midlands Police and accompanying notes.
 The financial statements consist of: